Symprove vs Yakult vs Seed DS-01: Doctor’s Evidence-Based Review (UK 2025

 Author Bio

 Dr Avni Sheth MBBS, DRCOG, MRCGP is a GP and BANT-registered Nutritional Therapist.
-Founder of The Holistic GP Clinic (Cheshire, UK), she integrates evidence-based medicine with functional nutrition to address gut, hormonal and metabolic health.
+Founder of The Holistic GP Clinic (Cheshire, UK), she integrates evidence-based medicine with functional nutrition to address gut, hormonal, and metabolic health.

 .png)